 A weekday meet could also be held, esp in summer, if the Saturdays not suiting everyone.
 Express an interest in another day.
-We did this twice last year.
+We did this twice in 2019.

 Edinburgh + Lothian Asperger Society (ELAS) is an independent peer support group for adults, over 16, with any autistic spectrum condition, either diagnosed or personally detected, on roughly the non-learning-disability part of the spectrum: if we are the level you are comfortable with that's fine.
 No limit on where you live, come any distance, several have.